weng-lab/logojs-package/docs/alphabet.md

 LogosJ provides built-in alphabets for common use cases for convenience.
 If you need to render a custom logo with these symbol sets, you can import these alphabets rather than build them yourself.
-In React, these can be imported directly from the `logosj` package; without React, they are accessible under the `logosj` namespace (i.e. `logosj.DNAAlphabet`).
+In React, these can be imported directly from the `logojs` package; without React, they are accessible under the `logojs` namespace (i.e. `logojs.DNAAlphabet`).

 The `DNAAlphabet` renders logos with a DNA symbol set. **A** is red, **C** is blue, **G** is gold, and **T** is green; columns in the PWM are in that order.